JacksonAllan/CC/README.md

 ### Set

-A `set` is an associative container for elements without a separate key, implemented as an hybird open-addressing, chained hash table also available as a [standalone library](https://github.com/JacksonAllan/Verstable).
+A `set` is an unordered associative container for elements without a separate key, implemented as a hybird open-addressing, chained hash table also available as a [standalone library](https://github.com/JacksonAllan/Verstable).

 ```c
 #include <stdio.h>